isportistics/fullstack-challenge/readme.md

 1. Your code should be made available in a public or private repository, on your personal github, gitlab or bitbucket;
 2. Send the link to mauricio@isportistics.com;
-3. We use HTML5, CSS, JavaScript, jQuery, Bootstrap and Python.
+3. We use HTML5, CSS3, JavaScript, jQuery, Bootstrap and Python/Flask.
 It is preferable to use these technologies, but you can contact us if you don't know any of them and want to develop with another technology.

 ## Challenge